-The priority is to keep the road network flowing.
-Our first job is to clear main roads.
-Once these are flowing, we move on to secondary routes like bus routes, other key link roads and roads in estates.
-We grit during the week, but if conditions are bad, we'll also grit at weekends.
+Our priority is to keep the road network flowing and our first job is to clear main roads.
+Once these are flowing, we move onto secondary routes.
+We grit during the week, but if conditions are bad we'll also grit at weekends.

-We grit 331 miles of primary and secondary routes out of a total network length of 706 mile.
-This is approximately 46% of the possible gritting length.
-If we grit secondary routs, this adds a further 145 miles.
-We don't routinely treat every street; we don't have enough resources to do this.
+We grit 321 miles out of a total network length of 706 miles; about 46% of the possible gritting length.
+If we grit secondary routes this adds another 145 miles.
+We don't routinely treat every street - we don't have enough resources to do this.

 When conditions are so bad that key locations across the borough are affected by snow and ice, we'll activate our snow plan.

 It sets out priority areas for treatment, including the town centre, local shopping areas, sheltered complexes and housing estates for older people, and outside schools, hospitals and GP surgeries.
 We also deploy tractors to clear public car parks.
-Once these routes have been cleared, our teams move on to other locations.
+Once these routes have been cleared we move on to other locations.

 The snow plan includes fixed routes that target areas with the greatest pedestrian flows.
 These routes are cleared through the week, or at weekends if the weather is severe.

 We also receive special requests, such as for funerals and weddings.
-If we get sufficient notice, we'll try to assist, if resources permit.
+If we get sufficient notice we'll try to assist, if our resources permit.
 We do give higher priority to calls from the emergency services and public transport (bus) operators.

 - grit private streets or unadopted roads - these are the responsibility of the residents

-- provide resources for schools, although we do work closely with them to make sure plans are in place, either through the council or other authorised contracts
+- provide resources for schools, although we do work closely with them to make sure plans are in place either through us or other authorised contracts

 - provide resources for private businesses

-- provide grit salt to organisations outside local authority control and where worsening conditions mean that all our grit stock is needed for treating our priority roads
+- provide grit salt to organisations outside our control and where worsening conditions mean that all our grit stock is needed for treating our priority roads